 In Language Arts, students hone their reading skills.
 We use fun trade books to work on reading comprehension, decode unfamiliar words and learn new vocabulary.
 Book discussions are lively and thought-provoking.
 When we have a literature circle, each student has a “job.”
 For example, the Discussion Director independently crafts questions to spur discussion and shares at the group meeting.
 Book projects enhance learning as well.

 For weekly spelling tests, students study words in a variety of ways and learn how to use them.
 In writing lessons, we emphasize the composition process.
 Students practice many different kinds of writing, including poetry, book reviews, and experiential writing.
 Weekly grammar instruction rounds out the language arts program.

 Vocab Workshop- Sadlier-Oxford

 Math instruction is implemented at two separate levels.
 When instruction is given to one group, the other group is working independently on skill reinforcement activities.
-For Right Start, Students use a variety of games for reinforcement of concepts.
-They also keep a math journal when practicing new learning.
-The program uses an abacus as the basis for understanding, encouraging students to “see” numbers in groups of 5 and 10.
-Right Start is very strong in its emphasis on consistent practice of basic facts for all operations.
+Students use a variety of games for reinforcement of concepts.
+At this level, students have daily math homework and chapter tests.

 Our curriculum is set up on a two year cycle.
-In addition to basic geography instruction (landforms, continents, oceans, countries), we places special emphasis on New York State.
+In addition to basic geography instruction (landforms, continents, oceans, countries), we place special emphasis on New York State.
 We study important landforms, people, historical development, and current events on a both state-wide and local level.
-Hands-on activities reinforce concepts, whether we make salt maps or take field trips to places like the Eight Square School or the Bement-Billings Farmstead.
+Hands-on activities reinforce concepts.
+Typically, we make salt maps and take field trips to places like the Eight Square School or the Bement-Billings Farmstead.

 Daily Geography Practice Evan – Moor